These are the democratic socialists backing Bernie Sanders - KTVZ

 McClelland and his friends spilled out of their vans and into a hostel in 15-degree weather.
 Their roadtrip had taken 14 hours.
 Some of the women refreshed their makeup in a fluorescent-lit room with six bunk beds, and then, daunted by the idea of finding another parking spot, they all took an Uber to the conference.
 There, they mingled with the rest of the 275 college and high school students who’d come to learn how to be better organizers.
 The non-vegans were reminded not to take the vegan pizza.

 Sanders inspired many of these students to take up local activism.
-Last year, the group at Eastern Tennessee State successfully campaigned to increase the wages of the lowest paid adjunct professors on campus.
+Last year, the group at East Tennessee State University successfully campaigned to increase the wages of the lowest paid adjunct professors on campus.

 “You don’t expect a bunch of young socialists to be in the middle of Tennessee, but I think we’re, like, one of the biggest political clubs on campus,” said Aria Inaba, who celebrated her 21st birthday at the conference.